Alloyed/agdg-links/index.md

 	<http://fraps.com/>

 	On Windows, these three programs will get video files of your game in some format or the other.
 Since video encoding is actually a complex business I suggest you google around for advice.
-Dxtory is good, OBS is built for live streaming but it works, and fraps is buggy shit that people still use for some reason.
-If you have a recent NVIDIA card, you may be able to use the built-in video encoder to record.
+Dxtory is good for long or complex videos that would normally kill your rig, OBS can record most anything competently, and fraps is buggy shit that people still use for some reason.
+If you have a recent NVIDIA card, you may be able to use the built-in video encoder to record, too.
 Caveat Emptor.

 *	<http://en.wikipedia.org/wiki/Sony_Vegas_Pro>

-	for video editors, anything will do, but a common favorite for gaming is Sony Vegas.
+	For video editors, anything will do, but a common favorite for gaming is Sony Vegas.
 Figure it out nerd.

 *	<http://github.com/WebMBro/WebMConverter>